 The Council Directive 1999/31/EC of 26 April 1999 also known as the Landfill Directive, sets as a policy target the staggered reduction of biodegradable municipal waste (BMW) going to landfill.
 The Landfill Directive places an absolute target on the tonnage of BMW that can be land filled by 2006, 2009 and 2016 by linking the quantity permitted to the quantity produced in 1995.
 Thus the Directive obliges MS to reduce the amount of biodegradable waste in landfills by 65% by 2016 compared to 1995 levels.
-This means, for instance, that if BMW production doubles between 1995 and 2016, only 17.5 % of BMW produced in 2016 can be land filled.
 As of 2006, MS are restricted to land filling a maximum of 75% of the total amount by weight of BMW produced in 1995.
 This target becomes 50% in 2009 and 35% in 2016.
 However, the Landfill Directive does not submit countries to binding specifications on methods for disposal of BMW not sent to landfills, a situation which has led most MS to opt for incineration.